IDMNYU/BlinkingBeeping/week8/main.md

 ## Wednesday
 * Presentation by Tiffany & Christia B.
-* Bluetooth communication, accelerometer & gyroscope.
+* Bluetooth communication, accelerometer & gyroscope
 * Assignment for 10/30
   * Create a sketch in the program of your choice that communicates with your microcontroller.
 Post a video of this on your blog.
-What are you making?